 Always Meet in Public First

 It doesn’t matter how much you believe your date doesn’t have Dexter-like tendencies, MEET IN PUBLIC.
-Don’t meet at their house first, or have them pick you up at your place.
+Don’t meet at their house or have them pick you up at your place.
 If they aren’t comfortable with that arrangement, that’s a big red flag.
-(First date inspiration: mini golf features a public place, and a defense weapon if necessary.)
+(First date inspiration: mini golf features a public place and a weapon for defense, if necessary.)

 Let Someone Know Your Plans

 Before you grab dinner and drinks with someone you met on a dating app, let a roommate or friend know what you’re doing and where you’re going.
 You could put a quick text in a group message so multiple people know.
 This way if anything happens, you have people who know where you were supposed to be.
 My friends and I use Find My Friends to share our locations with each other.
 This comes in handy for safety, knowing if someone is still at work, or just near a Chick-fil-A to bring some home for me — as you can see, it’s a necessary download.

 Everyone knows if you stalk too much, you have to fake not knowing things about your date.
 “Oh, you studied abroad one semester?
 I’m so shocked and didn’t know this before and haven’t checked all the pics from the trip, plus the ones you were tagged in, and scrolled through that girl’s feed that you were standing close to in that one post…”

 So, hold off on diving too deep until you meet in person because it’s way more genuine and interesting to learn about someone in person.
 However, do a little investigation.
 If you have any mutual connections, check with them to make sure you’re talking a real, responsible human being.